Retro (soundtrack)

 Retro is the soundtrack album composed by Santhosh Narayanan for the 2025 Indian Tamil-language film of the same name, Directed by Karthik Subbaraj, the film stars Suriya and Pooja Hegde.
 The album, featuring eleven tracks with lyrics written by Vivek, Arunraja Kamaraj, Shan Vincent de Paul and 808Krshna.
 Kasarla Shyam and Raqueeb Alam wrote lyrics for the dubbed versions in Telugu and Hindi languages respectively.

-The album was split into A-side and B-side, A-side soundtrack consisting 6 tracks was released on 18 April 2025 and B-side soundtrack consisting 5 tracks was released on 23 May 2025 by T-Series.
+The album was split into A-side and B-side, A-side soundtrack consisting of 6 tracks was released on 18 April 2025 and B-side soundtrack consisting of 5 tracks was released on 23 May 2025 by T-Series.
 A promotional event was held on the same day in Jawaharlal Nehru Stadium in Chennai to launch the album.
 The music received positive reception from critics and audience.
-The tracks "Kanimaa" and "Kannadi Poove" topped the national charts, in all music and video platforms.
+The tracks "Kanimaa", "Kannadi Poove" and "The One" topped the national charts, in all music and video platforms.

 Development

 The music and background score are composed by Santhosh Narayanan, in his first collaboration with Suriya and eighth with Subbaraj.
 (Note: Santhosh Narayanan and Karthik Subbaraj previously collaborated on Pizza (2012), Jigarthanda (2014), Iraivi (2016), Mercury (2018), Jagame Thandhiram (2021), Mahaan (2022) and Jigarthanda DoubleX (2023).)
 His involvement was confirmed by the producers on his birthday (15 May 2024).
 Shortly afterwards, he started working on the film's music by June 2024.
 The first piece, he composed was the theme for the promotional video—"the first shot", which was tuned within two hours, when Santhosh worked on the background score of Kalki 2898 AD (2024).

 As Subbaraj stated the film being set in the romantic action genre, he provided a reference of Alai Payuthey (2000) for the musical soundscape and the vibe being a "perfect blend of action and love".
 Santhosh began working on the film's background score by November 2024.
 Santhosh, through his X account, had claimed that he used DeepSeek for producing the background scores for the film, which helped him to reduce the duration of stem export.
 In a conversation with sound engineer Vijay Rathinam, Santhosh described the process was more of basic project cleaning based on empty tracks, tracks with all muted regions being moved to a folder and then exported based on custom preferences, and the reasoning language model was way better in DeepSeek than in ChatGPT.